luk036/cyclic_quorum/src/cqs.md

 The challenge remains in finding the base quorum $\{a_1, \dots, a_d\}$ for a given $N$ such that the resulting cyclic sets satisfy the intersection property and $d$ is minimized.

-### CQS in Distributed Mutual Exclusion
+### Historial Context of CQS

 The original context where cyclic quorum systems were formally introduced and studied was distributed mutual exclusion.
 In distributed mutual exclusion, sites in a network need to coordinate access to a shared resource (a critical section) such that only one site can access it at a time.
 Maekawa's algorithm was one of the first quorum-based algorithms that aimed to achieve symmetry (equal work and equal responsibility) and minimize the quorum size, pointing out the connection to finite projective planes.
 However, as discussed, finding optimal symmetric quorums for arbitrary numbers of sites proved difficult.

 Luk and Wong proposed using cyclic difference sets as a basis for constructing quorum systems for distributed mutual exclusion.
 Their "cyclic" quorum scheme (which forms the basis for the CQS concept discussed here) constructs symmetric quorum sets for arbitrary $N$.
 The resulting quorum size is shown to be very close to the theoretical lower bound $\sqrt{N}$.
 The main challenge in this scheme is finding the optimal base quorum (relaxed difference set) through search, although the search space is smaller compared to general exhaustive searches for arbitrary quorum systems.

-### Conclusion and Future Work

-Cyclic Quorum Systems (CQS), rooted in the theory of combinatorial designs and difference sets, offer a structured and efficient approach to designing quorum systems with desirable properties such as non-empty intersection, equal work, and equal responsibility.
-Their cyclic construction from a base quorum simplifies their definition and management.

-The applications of CQS span diverse areas of distributed systems and computation:
-*   In **distributed mutual exclusion**, CQS provide symmetric quorum sets with sizes close to the theoretical lower bound for arbitrary numbers of sites.
-*   For **distributed all-pairs algorithms**, CQS possess a unique "all-pairs property" that allows for minimal data replication per processing node ($O(N/\sqrt{P})$ memory footprint) and enables load-balanced computation.
-Techniques like computation management logic can further improve efficiency by eliminating redundant work without communication overhead.
-*   In **wireless sensor networks**, the CQS-Pair concept extends the utility of CQS to support heterogeneous asynchronous wakeup scheduling, allowing nodes with different power-saving needs to maintain connectivity.
-*   Most recently, **CQS-Attention** demonstrates the power of CQS in scaling the standard self-attention computation for infinitely long sequences in transformer models, providing a memory-efficient ($O(1/W)$ memory ratio per worker) and embarrassingly parallel solution.

-The core strengths of CQS lie in their elegant mathematical structure, which translates into practical advantages such as simplified management, robustness, compatibility with other optimizations, and flexibility.
-While challenges remain, such as efficiently finding optimal base quorums for arbitrary system sizes, and addressing potential bottlenecks in centralized architectures, the research presented in this paper highlights the significant potential of CQS.

 ## Finding Difference Covers: Exhaustive Search vs. Deep Reinforcement Learning

 In this section, we delve into the difference cover problem, a combinatorial problem that has been studied extensively in the field of mathematics and computer science.
 The problem is to find a subset of a given set of numbers that, when paired with the original set, covers all possible differences between the numbers.
-This problem has applications in various fields, including cryptography, coding theory, and distributed systems.

 ### The Difference Cover Problem Defined

 At its core, the difference cover problem is a puzzle about finding a specific subset of numbers.
 Given a total range of numbers from 0 to $N$-1 and a required set size $d$, the task is to select $d$ numbers such that the positive differences between every unique pair of selected numbers modulo $N$ include all possible values from 1 to $N$-1 at least once.
 The problem can be visualized as placing $d$ markers on a circle with $N$ points (representing 0 to $N$-1) such that the distances between pairs of markers cover all possible distances around the circle.

-The sources specify certain constraints for valid inputs ($N$, $d$).
-Both $N$ and $d$ must be at least 3.
+For convenience of discussion, we assume that both $N$ and $d$ are at least 3.
 Additionally, $N$ cannot exceed the value $d$($d$-1)+1.
-These constraints ensure that the mathematical problem is well-defined and potentially has solutions.

-Valid solutions, when found, are typically printed as sequences of the $d$ numbers that constitute the difference cover.
-Progress information, such as the number of worker threads used and the remaining workload, is also displayed.

-### Approach 1: Recursive Search (diff_cover.cpp / diff_cover3.cpp)
+### Approach 1: Recursive Search

 The first approach employs a **systematic, algorithmic method** to find difference covers.
-It is described as a "puzzle solver" that searches for these special mathematical arrangements.
-This method is based on a **sophisticated recursive search algorithm combined with parallel processing**.
-The core logic resides in the `DcGenerator` class.
+It searches for these special mathematical arrangements.
 This approach follows a **generate-and-test methodology with intelligent pruning**.

 The process involves **building potential solutions incrementally**, adding one number at a time to the current set.
 As each new number is added, the algorithm calculates all the differences between this new number and the previously selected numbers, updating its internal tracking of which differences have been seen.

 ### Generating Fixed-Density Necklaces and Bracelets Efficiently

 The generation of discrete combinatorial objects is of immense importance in both mathematics and computer science, finding wide-ranging applications in fields such as computational biology, combinatorial chemistry, operations research, and data mining.
-Exhaustively listing these objects allows for their study and utilization in various practical scenarios, such as the calibration of colour printers, which specifically uses exhaustive lists of bracelets.
+Exhaustively listing these objects allows for their study and utilization in various practical scenarios.
 To be truly useful in applications, algorithms for generating such objects must be highly efficient, ideally running in Constant Amortized Time (CAT).
 A CAT algorithm is one where the total number of basic operations performed is proportional to the number of objects generated, meaning that, on average, each successive object is generated in constant time.
 This efficiency is extremely desirable in generation algorithms.

 Among the fundamental combinatorial objects are strings and their equivalence classes under certain operations.
-Two key types are necklaces and bracelets, which can be defined over an alphabet of size $k$ (k-ary strings).
+Two key types are necklaces and bracelets, which can be defined over an alphabet of size $k$ (in our case, $k=2$).

 ### Combinatorial Objects: Necklaces, Bracelets, and Fixed Density

 A **k-ary necklace** is formally defined as a lexicographically minimal k-ary string that is equivalent under string rotation.
-This means that a string $a_1a_2 \cdots a_n$ is considered equivalent to any of its rotations, such as $a_ia_{i+1} \cdots a_n a_1 \cdots a_{i-1}$ for $1 < i \le n$.
+This means that a string $a_1 a_2 \cdots a_n$ is considered equivalent to any of its rotations, such as $a_i a_{i+1} \cdots a_n a_1 \cdots a_{i-1}$ for $1 \lt i \le n$.
 The necklace representation of an equivalence class is the lexicographically smallest string within that class.
 The set of all k-ary necklaces of length $n$ is denoted $N_k(n)$, and its cardinality is $N_k(n)$.
 For example, for $k=2$ (binary strings) and $n=4$, the set of necklaces $N_2(4)$ includes {0000, 0001, 0011, 0101, 0111, 1111}.
 The rotations of 0011 are {0011, 0110, 1100, 1001}, and 0011 is the lexicographically smallest among them, hence it's the necklace.

 A related concept is that of **Lyndon words**, which are aperiodic necklaces.
 An aperiodic necklace is a necklace that is its own shortest Lyndon prefix.
 The set of k-ary Lyndon words of length $n$ is denoted $L_k(n)$, with cardinality $L_k(n)$.
 For instance, $L_2(4) = \{0001, 0011, 0111\}$.

 A **prenecklace** is a prefix of some necklace.
 The set of all k-ary prenecklaces of length $n$ is denoted $P_k(n)$, with cardinality $P_k(n)$.
 For example, $P_2(4) = N_2(4) \cup \{0010, 0110\}$.

 **Bracelets** are a variation of necklaces that are symmetric under both rotation and reversal.
 A k-ary bracelet is the lexicographically minimal string equivalent under these two operations. $B_k(n)$ represents the set of length $n$ bracelets, and $B_k(n)$ its cardinality.
-For a binary example ($k=2$), 001100 is a bracelet because its rotations (e.g., 011000) and reversals (e.g., 001100 reversed is 001100) are considered, and 001100 is the smallest among them.
+For a binary example ($k=2$), 001011 is a bracelet because its rotations (e.g., 010110) and reversals (e.g., 001011 reversed is 001101) are considered, and 001011 is the smallest among them.

 A critical property for restricted classes of these objects is **fixed density**.
 A k-ary string is said to be of fixed density if the number of occurrences of symbol 0 is fixed.
 Let us define density, denoted by $d$, as the number of non-zero symbols.
 Therefore, a string of length $n$ with density $d$ has $d$ non-zero symbols and $n-d$ zero symbols.
 The notation for sets of objects with fixed density adds the parameter $d$:
 *   $N_k(n, d)$: the set of k-ary necklaces having length $n$ and density $d$.